anusharma2908/Pizza_Sales/README.md

 Sales Trends: Analyzing the overall sales trends, peak hours, and seasonal variations.
 Customer Segmentation: Breaking down customer preferences by demographics for targeted marketing.
 Location Analysis: Mapping sales data to identify high-performing areas and potential expansion opportunities.

 # 🛠️ Tools Used:
-SQL: Efficient data querying and manipulation for detailed analysis.
+Excel: Efficient data manipulation for detailed analysis.
 Power BI: Crafting interactive dashboards for intuitive data exploration.

 # 📈 How to Explore:
 Each report section folder contains the code, datasets, and documentation for a deep dive into the analysis.
 Feel free to explore, provide feedback, or collaborate on any aspect of the report.